pavmassimo/Robotics/src/README.txt

 	string status_flag
 	float64 distance
-please note that, as specification, no message of this type is published until both messages from front and obs are arriving.
+please note that, as specification, no message of this type is published until both messages from front and obs are arriving. status_flag can assume values 'safe', 'unsafe', 'crash', and, when a gps signal is missing, 'unknown'. distance is set to nan when a gps signal is missing.

 the structure of the service messages between client and server is the following: